appfoundry/react-native-multi-language-sample/README.md

 ```

 We declare the titles of the views as a parameter which will be passed when navigating to a certain screen.
 > Unfortunately I have not yet found a way how to update the title of the root view.
 For now I use a static title such as a company name or the application's name.
-If you have an idea let us know in the comments below!
+If you have an idea please let us know!

 Pass the title as an extra parameter in the navigate function: